- The 529 education savings plan offers an appealing combination of tax advantages, control, flexibility, and minimal impact on student aid.

 Step 1 is to start a family conversation.

-“There are a number of strategies for grandparents to help, but you have to consider how these strategies might impact the whole family: the grandparents, their adult children, and the grandchildren,” says Mike Rusinak, director of Fidelity's Financial Solutions group.
+“There are a number of strategies for grandparents to help, but you have to consider how these strategies might impact the whole family: the grandparents, their adult children, and the grandchildren,” says Mike Rusinak, vice president of Fidelity's Financial Solutions group.

 Once everyone is on the same page about strategy, grandparents can consider the most tax-efficient options for their investment.